rileyedmunds/old-rileyedmunds.github.io/about.md

 title: About
 ---

-Give people something to read and get to know you.
-Here's my attempt: this is [Mu-An](http://muan.co), a designer developer who lives in London at the moment.
+I'm Riley.
+I love doing data science.

+I study at UC Berkeley, and do machine learning and robotics research.

+In my free time, I like to explore nature, spend quality time with friends, and read about psychology and social issues.

-Tweet at [@muanchiou](http://twitter.com/muanchiou), read my code on [GitHub](http://github.com/muan), see my designs on [Dribbble](http://dribbble.com/muan), find my CV on [LinkedIn](http://uk.linkedin.com/in/muanchiou).
+Email at [@rileyedmunds@berkeley.edu], read my code on [GitHub](http://github.com/rileyedmunds), find my professional background on [LinkedIn](http://uk.linkedin.com/in/rileyedmunds).

-This theme is made by me.
-You have a nice day. ♥